campbe13/docker-ecq2020/container-lab-exercises/lab1/README.md

 1.0 Running your first container
 --------------------------------

+If you installed docker and tested it you will have downloaded and run hello-world  to experience this properly first remove the image:

+    docker rmi hello-world -f

 It’s time to get your hands dirty!
 As with all things technical, a “hello world” app is good place to start.
 Type or click the code below to run your first Docker container:

     docker run hello-world

 That’s it: your first container.
 The _hello-world_ container output tells you a bit about what just happened.
-Essentially, the Docker engine running in your terminal tried to find an **image** named hello-world.
-Since you used it before it will run it from the local copy. if you had not run it before  (say you just got started there are no images stored locally) you would see  (`Unable to find image...`) so Docker engine goes to its default **Docker registry**, which is [Docker Hub](https://hub.docker.com), to look for an image named “hello-world”.
+Essentially, the Docker engine running in your terminal tried to find an **image** named hello-world. if you had not run it before  (say you just got started there are no images stored locally) you would see  (`Unable to find image...`) so Docker engine goes to its default **Docker registry**, which is [Docker Hub](https://hub.docker.com), to look for an image named “hello-world”.
 It finds the image there, pulls it down, and then runs it in a container.
 And hello-world’s only function is to output the text you see in your terminal, after which the container exits.

+If you run it a second time it will not have to download again, rom the local copy of the image.

 ![Hello world explainer](ops-basics-hello-world.svg)